praveen-palanisamy/praveen-palanisamy.github.io/_posts/2026-01-06-deliberation-orchestration-rlms.md

 ## Key Applications and Value Unlock

-The RLM pattern unlocks several high-value applications that were previously impractical or insecure with flat-context models:
+The RLM-style Outer-Loop pattern unlocks several high-value applications that were previously impractical or insecure with flat-context models:

 ### 1. Infinite-Context OSS Development
-For autonomous software engineers (like Devin, Cursor's Agents, etc.), RLM-pattern is critical.
+For autonomous software engineers (like Devin, Cursor's Agents, etc.), the Outer-Loop is critical.
 You cannot fit an entire legacy codebase into a prompt.
 An RLM-based agent can recursively "explore" the directory structure, "grep" for usages, and "read" only the relevant files, mimicking how human engineers navigate large codebases.

 ### 2. Multi-Modal Agents, Robotics, and World Models
-RLMs naturally support "heterogeneous compute" and data types that defy tokenization.
+The RLM pattern naturally supports "heterogeneous compute" and data types that defy tokenization.
 Instead of trying to tokenize a massive 3D point cloud or a high-framerate video stream, the RLM can treat these as **variables** (handles) in its environment.

 *   **Robotics & VLA (Vision-Language-Action):** In robotics, the "context" is a continuous stream of video and sensor data.
 Feeding all this into an LLM context window is cost-prohibitive and slow.
-An RLM-based architecture allows a robot to "watch" its environment by holding a handle to the video stream variable and recursively calling VLA sub-models to query specific frames (e.g., "Is the door open in frame 1024?").
+An RLM-like Outer-Loop style architecture allows a robot to "watch" its environment by holding a handle to the video stream variable and recursively calling VLA sub-models to query specific frames (e.g., "Is the door open in frame 1024?").
 This separation allows the high-level reasoning agent to remain lightweight while leveraging heavy perceptual models only when necessary.
 *   **World Models:** As we move toward agents that operate in learned world models, RLMs can act as the navigator.
 The "world state" is a latent variable in the RLM's environment.
 The agent proposes actions, the world model simulates the outcome (updating the variable), and the RLM inspects the result—effectively "planning" in a latent space without needing to reconstruct the entire visual scene at every step.

 ### 3. Secure and Verifiable AI: TEEs, ZK, and FHE

-RLM is the missing link for privacy-preserving and verifiable AI.
-Because the "reasoning" happens in a REPL, we can run that REPL inside a **Trusted Execution Environment (TEE)**, while the model orchestrator remains outside.
+In these RLM-style Outer Loops, because the "reasoning" happens in a REPL, we can run that REPL inside a **Trusted Execution Environment (TEE)**, while the model orchestrator remains outside.

 *   **Encrypted State & TEEs:** Sensitive user data (e.g., medical records, financial logs) stays in the TEE-backed REPL variable.
 The RLM orchestrator sees only the *queries* and the *final sanitized answer*, never the raw data.
 *   **Fully Homomorphic Encryption (FHE):** RLM is a good candidate for an orchestration layer for FHE.
 Schemes like **CKKS** (Cheon-Kim-Kim-Song) allow for approximate arithmetic on encrypted real numbers—ideal for deep learning inference.
 However, FHE operations are complex to construct.
 An RLM can essentially "write the circuit" by generating Python code that calls FHE libraries (e.g., `fhe_add(encrypted_tensor_a, encrypted_tensor_b)`).
 The model reasons about *how* to process the data, while the cryptographic primitives execute the math blindly on encrypted ciphertext.
 This enables "Confidential AI" where the model provider never sees the user's data.